Subscribing Event Processor

 Configuring

-To configure a Subscribing Event Processor you have roughly two approaches:
+To configure a Subscribing Event Processor you have three main approaches:

 -

-Both solutions have examples drafted below, showing how to configure the "example-processor" with a specific event source.
+The examples below show how to configure the "example-processor" with a specific event source.
 For generic configuration options for any Event Processor, we refer to the general processor configuration section.

 Declarative configuration

-When using Axon’s configuration API, you should invoke the MessagingConfigurer#eventProcessing(Consumer<EventProcessingConfigurer>) operation.
+When using Axon’s configuration API directly, you should invoke the MessagingConfigurer#eventProcessing(Consumer<EventProcessingConfigurer>) operation.

 The EventProcessingConfigurer lambda guides users towards: